 Pure vanilla extract is derived from vanilla bean essential oils.
 How do you remove vanilla bean essential oils from a vanilla bean?
 By submersing it in minimum 35% (70 proof) alcohol.

 Order The Art of Extract Making.
-The first professionally published extract-making book of its kind will begin shipping in October, 2023.
+The first professionally published extract-making book of its kind.

 Look at the vanilla extract in your cupboard.
 If it doesn't say "Pure", then you are not getting a real vanilla bean experience and you are likely consuming artificial and synthetic ingredients.